LaVi-Lab/FTTT/README.md

 > All checkpoints will be stored in the folder `outputs` under the current directory.

 > [!TIP]
-> OpTune currently does not support model architectures other than Llama and Mistral, as it relies on the modification over the original 🤗HuggingFace implementation to inject weight updates at test time.
+> OpTune currently does not support model architectures other than Llama and Mistral, as it relies on the modification over the original 🤗HuggingFace implementation to inject weight updates during inference.
 If you want to support other model architectures, please add an implementation to `optim/models` and modify `run.py` and `evaluator.py` to use the correct architecture.

 > [!WARNING]
 > Although our implementation of OpTune supports distributed data parallelism for multiple GPU training, this feature is not well tested and we suggest training in a single GPU.